tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/语音通话/TRTCCalling API（Web）_intl_en.md

 - IM SDK: The [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to send and process signaling messages.

 ## Demo Download
-  You can download the source code of the demo for your platform at [TUICalling](https://github.com/tencentyun/TUICalling).
+  You can download the source code of the web demo at [TUICalling](https://github.com/tencentyun/TUICalling).

 ## Environment Requirements
-We recommend you use Chrome for PC to run the demo as it offers better support for the features of the TRTC SDK for web.
+We recommend you use Chrome for PC to run the demo as it offers better support for the features of the TRTC Web SDK.
 For more information on environment requirements, see [Environment Requirements](https://intl.cloud.tencent.com/document/product/647/38928#.E7.8E.AF.E5.A2.83.E8.A6.81.E6.B1.82).

 ## URL Protocol Support
 | Scenario     | Protocol             | Receive (Playback) | Send (Publish) | Share Screen | Remarks |